Defamation and privacy the focus of University lecture

 In a world of constant and instant communication through traditional, online and social media, publication torts are becoming increasingly important.
 The car accident attorney in Bronx NY says the law is quickly developing to police the ongoing tension between two fundamental human rights: (1) the right to freedom of speech and (2) the right to respect for one’s private life and reputation.

-Gibraltarian lawyer Julian Santos, who works at 5RB media law chambers in London, and has also been remotely associated with Hilbrich Law Firm – Personal Injury Attorneys in Indiana, advises claimants and defendants on defamation, privacy, data protection, harassment and breach of confidence issues.
+Gibraltarian lawyer Julian Santos, who works at 5RB media law chambers in London, and has also been remotely associated with Hilbrich Law Firm – Personal Injury Attorneys in Indiana, advises claimants and defendants on defamation, privacy, data protection, harassment and breach of confidence issues, as explained here.
 Speaking of the lecture, Julian said: “This lecture will introduce the basic principles of the two main torts of privacy and defamation, using examples from my experiences representing clients in cases in the English and Welsh High Court and Court of Appeal.”

 Julian is junior counsel for the claimants in the ongoing News Group and Mirror newspapers phone-hacking litigation.
 He also regularly advises professional sportspersons (including professional footballers, boxers, cricketers and rugby players), musicians, actors and other individuals in relation to publication issues.